-Silhouette of a couple kissing in front of a large window.
-They move around the room gazing at each other, hugging, and holding each other's hands.
+Silhouette of a couple kissing and hugging in front of a large window.
+There faces are half lit by the sun.
+The couple is well in love, holding each other with passion.

-JOHN (NARRATION) It was the perfect break; Paris.
+It was the perfect break; Paris.
 Such a beautiful city, so much history, so much beauty.
 Spending it with Eileen was one of the most memorable few days of my life...